Chart Color Schemes

 Tweed Valley Hospital

-A $723.3 million state-of-the-art Level 5 hospital with 430 beds, almost 200 more than the former hospital, replacing the aging Tweed Hospital.
-Features an expanded 24-hour emergency department with 42 treatment spaces, 12 operating theatres, integrated cancer care service including radiotherapy and PET-CT suite, diagnostic and interventional cardiology with cardiac catheter laboratory, intensive care, mental health facilities, maternity and ambulatory care services, and a Learning Development and Research Centre.
-Opened in May 2024.
-Located on the corner of Cudgen Road and Turnock Street near Kingscliff.
+The $723.3 million Tweed Valley Hospital is a state-of-the-art Level 5 major referral and teaching hospital that replaced the aging Tweed Hospital.
+The facility features 430 beds, an expanded 24-hour emergency department with 42 treatment spaces, 12 operating theatres, and integrated cancer care including radiotherapy and a PET-CT suite.
+It also provides interventional cardiology, intensive care, mental health, maternity, and ambulatory care services, alongside a dedicated Learning Development and Research Centre to support staff education and clinical excellence.

 Kings Forest